 As you learned in the video above, Passover isn’t a day.

 In the annual Passover commemoration, “The Lord’s Passover” is the actual sacrifice of our lamb for our sins, whether it’s a yearling sheep, or Jesus, the Lamb of God.

 At 3 pm on the 14th of Nisan, the Passover lambs were killed in God’s temple.
 At exactly the same time, Jesus was dying on the cross as the Lamb of God.
-Jesus is the Christian Passover.
+Thus, Jesus fulfilled the symbolism of the Passover lamb.

 Christian Feast of Unleavened Bread Fulfills the Old Testament Symbolism

 Get rid of the old yeast, that you may be a new unleavened batch, as you really are.
 For Christ, our Passover lamb, has been sacrificed.1 Corinthians 5:7

 Jesus not only perfectly fulfilled the symbolism of the Passover Lamb, delivering us from our bondage to sin and the fear of death, but He was sacrificed at exactly the same time as the Jewish priests were sacrificing the Jewish Passover lambs in the temple.

 Then, Jesus was buried in Joseph of Arimathea’s tomb just before sundown on Nisan 14.
 Sundown is the start of Nisan 15, which then begins the Feast of Unleavened Bread.

 To Live You Must Eat My Flesh | I am the Living Bread

 During His ministry Jesus totally astonished all of His followers when He said,